sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 # STANDARDS AND NORMATIVES:

+The standards, define the rules to observe and techniques and methodologies to use and comply depending in the application, industrie, national rules and stakeholders.

   ## BASIC FOR SAFETY:

+Most standard, define a general requirements safety clause that must be complied with.
+Products must be designed and manufactured so they function in a safetly way without causing any danger or unnaceptable risk, in:
+ - intended use
+ - foreesable misuse
+ - single fault condition.

 IEC 61508 - standard for functional safety in electric and electronic systems